Self-nasu/weather.github.io/README.md

 2. Open the index.html file in your web browser.
 3. Enter a city name in the search bar and click the "Search" button to get the weather information for that city.

-Feel free to contribute to this project and make improvements!

 ## Author

 [Naman Jain](https://www.linkedin.com/in/nasu1708/)